 - History of successful operations.
-Since our inception through March 31, 2022, we have funded approximately 1,800 mortgage loans having an aggregate principal amount of approximately \$787.1 million.
-Immediately prior to the IPO, we had approximately 155 investors and approximately \$27 million of members' equity.
-At March 31, 2022, we had shareholders' equity of approximately \$199.4 million.
-Through March 31, 2022, we raised gross proceeds of approximately \$169.7 million of equity capital and approximately \$216.3 million of debt capital.
-Similarly, since the IPO, our mortgage loan portfolio has grown from \$33.8 million to \$353.6 million at March 31, 2022.
-In addition, at March 31, 2022, we had approximately \$57.9 million of cash and cash equivalents and approximately \$35.5 million of investment securities.
-We have reported net profits in every quarter since the IPO. - Long-standing relationships.
+We commenced operations as a limited liability company in December 2010 with three investors and limited equity capital.
+Since our inception through September 30, 2021, we have originated approximately 1,617 mortgage loans having an aggregate principal amount of approximately \$540.4 million.
+Immediately prior to the IPO, we had approximately 155 investors and \$27 million of members' equity.
+Excluding the IPO proceeds, through September 30, 2021, we raised approximately an additional \$81.2 million in equity capital and approximately \$114.5 million through the sale of unsecured subordinated five-year notes.
+Similarly, since the IPO, our mortgage loan portfolio has grown from approximately \$33.8 million to approximately \$220.0 million at September 30, 2021.
+In addition, we have reported net profits in every quarter since our IPO. - Long-standing relationships.
 We have ongoing relationships with many of our borrowers.
-At March 31, 2022, our loan portfolio includes 169 loans having an aggregate principal balance of approximately \$36.5 million that were extensions of prior loans.
+At September 30, 2021, our loan portfolio includes 161 loans having an aggregate principal balance of approximately \$31.8 million that were extensions of prior loans.
 Customers are also a referral source for new borrowers.
 As long as these borrowers remain active real estate investors, they provide us with an advantage in securing new business and help us maintain a pipeline to attractive new opportunities that may not be available to many of our competitors or to the general market. - Competent workforce.
 Our employees are multi-skilled professionals who have a strong "team" orientation, a "continuous process improvement" mentality, and an authentic desire to learn all aspects of our business and contribute wherever and however they are needed. - Knowledge of the market.
-We have an intimate knowledge of the Connecticut real estate market, which enhances our ability to identify attractive opportunities and helps distinguish us from many of our competitors.
-We have also established relationships with local "hard money" real estate lenders, real estate agents and brokers, attorneys, title insurers and other potential referral sources in other markets, such as Naples, Florida and Austin, Texas, to provide us with visibility, lending opportunities and local color.

-- Disciplined lending.
+We have an intimate knowledge of the Connecticut real estate market, the primary real estate market in which we lend, which enhances our ability to identify attractive opportunities and helps distinguish us from many of our competitors. - Disciplined lending.
 We seek to maximize our risk-adjusted returns, and preserve and protect capital, through our disciplined and credit-based approach.
-We utilize rigorous underwriting and loan closing procedures that include multiple checks and balances to evaluate the risks and merits of each potential transaction.
-We seek to protect and preserve capital by carefully evaluating the condition of the property, the location of the property, the value of the property and, where available, other forms of collateral. - Vertically integrated loan origination platform.
-As a general rule, our strategy is to service and manage the loans we originate until they are paid.
-We manage and control the loan process from origination through closing with our own personnel or independent third parties, including legal counsel and appraisers, with whom we have relationships.
-Together, these individuals constitute a team highly experienced in credit evaluation, underwriting and loan structuring.
+We utilize rigorous underwriting and loan closing procedures that include numerous checks and balances to evaluate the risks and merits of each potential transaction.
+We seek to protect and preserve capital by carefully evaluating the condition of the property, the location of the property, the value of the property and other forms of collateral.

+- Vertically integrated loan origination platform.
+We manage and control the loan process from origination through closing with our own personnel or independent third parties, including legal counsel and appraisers, with whom we have long relationships.
+Together, these individuals constitute a team highly experienced in credit evaluation, underwriting, loan structuring and closing loans.
 We also believe that our procedures and experience allow us to execute opportunities quickly and efficiently. - Structuring flexibility.
-As a small, non-bank real estate lender, we can move quickly and have much more flexibility than traditional lenders to structure loans to suit the needs of our clients.
+As a small, non-bank, geographically-focused real estate lender, we can move quickly and have much more flexibility than traditional lenders to structure loans to suit the needs of our clients.
 Our ability to customize financing structures to meet borrowers' needs is one of our key business strengths. - · No legacy issues.
 We are not burdened by distressed legacy real estate assets.